-Each region and country has their own preferences as well.
+Each region and country has its own preferences as well:

-- In France, the digestif of choice is often a brandy, such as Cognac or Armagnac.
+- In France, the digestif of choice is often a French brandy, such as cognac or Armagnac.

-- Called a digestivo in Italy, bitter amaros and sweet grappas or liqueurs like limoncello and nocino are enjoyed.
+- Italians tend to drink bitter amaros and sweet grappas or liqueurs like limoncello and nocino.

-- Spain has a preference for fortified wines like sherry, Madiera, and ports as well as pacharán, a sloe gin-like liqueur made from sloe berries.
+- Spain has a preference for fortified wines like sherry, Madiera, and port, and pacharán, a sloe gin-like liqueur made from sloe berries.

-- In Germany, you'll find some of the most flavorful digestifs, including Underberg bitters and the famous Jagermeister.
+- In Germany, you'll find some of the most flavorful digestifs, including Underberg bitters and Jägermeister.

 Types of Digestifs

-Many distilled spirits that are labeled as digestifs began as medicinal liqueurs centuries ago.
-These herbs, spices, and other flavoring ingredients in these elixirs really were designed to calm the stomach or have some other medicinal benefit.
-It was somewhere around the 18th century that these were brought to the formal dinner table.
+Many spirits that are identified as digestifs began as medicinal tonics centuries ago.
+The herbs, spices, and other flavoring ingredients in these elixirs were designed to calm the stomach or have other medicinal benefits.
+Somewhere around the 18th century, these spirits were brought to the formal dining table.

 Generally, you'll find good digestifs in one of four categories:

 - Fortified Wines: Among the most popular digestifs, you cannot go wrong with fortified wines like port wines and sherry.
-While dry vermouth is an aperitif, its counterpart, sweet vermouth, is a nice digestif.
+While dry vermouth is an apéritif, sweet vermouth is a nice digestif.

-- Bitter Liqueurs: In the same way that bitters are enjoyed as aperitifs, some can be digestifs.
-The ingredients that give them a bitter profile aid in digestion, though the digestif variety tend to be richer and slightly sweeter.
+- Bitter Liqueurs: In the same way that bitters are enjoyed as apéritifs, some are better-suited as digestifs.
+The ingredients that give them a bitter profile aid in digestion, though the digestif variety tends to be richer and slightly sweeter.
 Amaros, such as Averna and Amaro Meletti, are among the many Italian bitters to look for.

 Digestifs can be thought of as classic after-dinner parlor drinks.
-If you're hosting a dinner party, consider placing a few digestif options on the table along with glasses and let your guests pour whatever they prefer.
-It's also an excuse to share any homemade liqueurs you may have been working on.
+If you're hosting a dinner party, consider offering a few digestif options and let your guests pour whatever they prefer.
+It's a great excuse to share any homemade liqueurs you've been working on, too.

 You can also enjoy a cocktail that features any digestif.
-Spiked coffee drinks like the Italian coffee with Strega or French connection with Cognac and amaretto are great options.
+Spiked coffee drinks like an Italian coffee with Strega or a French connection with cognac and amaretto are great options.
 Or, you can sip coffee sambuca, in which the "coffee" is simply three symbolic beans.